2012 Delhi gang rape and murder: After the incident

 Police stated that peaceful protests had been "hijacked" by hooligans and political activists.

 During one protest, a police constable named Subhash Tomar collapsed and later died in hospital.
 Two witnesses claimed that Tomar collapsed without being hit by any protesters, while a third disputed this.
 Hospital doctors and the post-mortem gave contradictory reports: he died due to cardiac arrest, but it is not known if the heart attack was caused by blunt-force injuries that he suffered to his chest and neck.
 Some experts state that his chest injuries may have been a side effect of the administration of CPR.
 The Delhi Police arrested 8 young men and charged them with Tomar's murder and rioting at India Gate.
-Later in March 2013, the police admitted in the High Court they had no evidence against the eight and gave them a clean chit.
+Later in March 2013, the police admitted in the Delhi High Court they had no evidence against the eight and dropped the murder charges against them.
 The youths said the move by the commissioner of police to charge them with murder had been "irresponsible".